bundlewrap/bundlewrap/doc/faq.rst

 Why do contributors have to sign a Copyright Assignment Agreement?
 ------------------------------------------------------------------

-While it sounds scary, Copyright assignment is used to improve the enforcability of the GPL.
+While it sounds scary, Copyright assignment is used to improve the enforceability of the GPL.
 Even the FSF does it, `read their explanation why <http://www.gnu.org/licenses/why-assign.html>`_.
 The agreement used by Blockwart is from `harmonyagreements.org <http://harmonyagreements.org>`_.

 If you're still concerned, please do not hesitate to contact `@trehn <https://twitter.com/trehn>`_.